-- In Mage The Ascension, The Technocracy (representing science and technology) was in a war with the Traditions (representing standard magic) over the nature of reality.
-It also subverts the trope somewhat, seeing as scientific laws only work because the Technocracy long ago convinced the majority of people to believe in them, do to the consensual nature of reality in the WOD (i.e. reality is what the majority of people believe it is).
+- In Mage: The Ascension, the Technocracy (representing science and technology) was in a war with the Traditions (representing standard magic) over the nature of reality.
+It also subverts the trope somewhat, seeing as scientific laws only work because the Technocracy long ago convinced the majority of people to believe in them, due to the consensual nature of reality in the WOD (i.e. reality is what the majority of people believe it is).

 - So science is just another form of magic, with a vast, well-armed conspiracy to ensure that people disbelieve in anything else.
 That disbelief makes it difficult and dangerous to use magic, especially in public.
 Based on Post Modernist ideas, the writers had intended players to believe that it wasn't just the Technocracy that was wrong, it was the scientific method itself.

 - In Shadowrun, Cyberware / Bioware / Genetech damage the body's 'wholesomeness' (called essence) and therefore its ability to use magic.
-Too much of it and a person will die, unless magic is used to turn him/her into a Cyber Zombie (read: Cyborg).
+If someone's essence reaches zero, their soul is no longer connected to their body and they die, unless magic is used to turn them into a Cyber Zombie (read: Cyborg).
 Technology and magic are however mostly separate, and except for the intrusive implants, do not impede one another.
 A mage can still use computers and guns fine.
 At the same time, more technologically complex objects are harder to cast magic upon.

-- Delightfully twisted in Genius The Transgression: the Peerage treat Inspiration almost like a form of magic.
+- Genius: The Transgression: Played with.
+The Peerage treat Inspiration almost like a form of magic.
 Lemuria is utterly convinced it's a rational science.
 It's not.
-Accepting that Inspiration isn't a science and that a Genius doesn't know great scientific truths the unwashed masses are too stupid to see is the first step to preventing yourself from performing horrific experiments so the Peerage comes of ahead here.
+Accepting that Inspiration isn't a science and that a Genius doesn't know great scientific truths the unwashed masses are too stupid to see is the first step to preventing yourself from performing horrific experiments so the Peerage comes off ahead here.
 Despite all this the Peers would love to turn Inspiration into a science but that project is going nowhere (which might be because mad scientists are useless at actual research).
 The actual Magic vs Science: Sane science vs mad science puts sane science ahead on just about everything except raw power and ease of invention.

 - DC Heroes RPG.
 There is a strange conflict between magic and science that goes back thousands of years.